203824552/GraphRAG-Engine/README.md

 - **2. Smart Build Modes (The Core Engine):**
   - **Fresh Build (`全新构建`)**: Wipes the selected project's existing graph and vector indexes, allowing you to start with a clean slate. *(Note: The original `.txt` archives in the `data_input/` folder remain safely untouched).*
   - **Incremental Merging (`增量合并`)**: Safely appends new knowledge to an existing project.
-    - 🛡️ **Built-in Hash Deduplication**: When uploading new documents, the system employs an **MD5 Hash Fingerprinting** mechanism at the text-chunk level.
-It silently intercepts and ignores any redundant text blocks you may have accidentally re-uploaded, saving massive LLM API costs and keeping the vector database pristine.
+    - 🛡️ **Built-in Sentence-Level Deduplication**: When uploading new documents, the system employs an **MD5 Hash Fingerprinting** mechanism at the atomic sentence level.
+It silently intercepts and ignores any redundant individual sentences you may have accidentally re-uploaded, saving massive LLM API costs and keeping the vector database pristine.

 - **3. Automated Pipeline & Visualization:**
   Upload `.txt` files or paste text directly, then click **[🚀 Start Building]**.
 The engine will autonomously handle text chunking, graph extraction, and Dense Vector indexing.